Pedestrian

 • 5 min

-It offers stunning views of the Church of the Savior on the Porch and the Church of Gregory the Theologian, especially in clear weather.
+From here you can enjoy a stunning view of the Church of the Savior on the Porch and the Church of St. Gregory the Theologian, especially in clear weather.
 You will be amazed by the breathtaking views of Lake Nero.

 • 7.
 Petrovicheva Street